 While it might be tempting to ask customers for their name, phone number, favorite dog and so on, you’re unlikely to get as many signups if you do.
 Some of the most successful online businesses just ask for an email address: that’s it.

-Once they’ve got that, they can then begin using tracking software to find out more pertinent information about the user associated with the account, tailoring the email marketing experience.
+Once they’ve got that, they can then begin using form analytics software to find out more pertinent information about the user associated with the account, tailoring the email marketing experience.

 As your business grows, it’s unlikely that the same landing page will work for every purpose.
 If you business targets a few different personas, industries or audience types, you’ll need a bespoke landing page to speak to each kind of customer.